maryreader/personal-website/content/post/starting-child-benefits-during-pregnancy-could-help-tackle-inequality-and-boost-economic-growth-lse-research-for-the-world/index.md

   preview_only: false
 ---

+This article was originally published by LSE Research for the World in May 2023: https://www.lse.ac.uk/research/research-for-the-world/health/starting-child-benefits-during-pregnancy-could-help-tackle-inequality-and-boost-economic-growth

 When Gordon Brown’s government introduced a lump-sum £190 payment for all pregnant women in 2009, it sparked a major controversy.
 The Health in Pregnancy Grant, to be given to those in their seventh month of pregnancy, was dismissed by opposition MPs and other critics as a pointless ‘gimmick’ that would be frittered away on ‘booze, fags, bingo and plasma screen TVs.’

 To claim it, the only requirement was to visit a midwife or GP for an ante-natal check-up from the 25th week of pregnancy and fill in a form.